 You are welcome to visit classes if you have called or emailed to schedule an appointment.

 When do you do the interviewing and placement testing?

-Does my new student have to attend the IEW (Institute for Excellence in Writing) workshop in August?
+Does my new student have to attend the intensive writing workshop in August?

 Do you offer bus service for student transportation?

-No, we don’t offer bus service, but we can refer families to other families for carpooling purposes.
+No, we don’t offer bus service, but we can refer families to other families living in the same vicinity for carpooling purposes.

 Do you accept special education students?

 Most of the HRM teachers are not trained in special education techniques.
 The faculty and administration are happy to include special education students if a student can succeed in our college preparatory classes with only minor modifications.